HardevKhandhar/goconcert-recommendation/README.md

 **Application**

 The web application is built using Flask and Requests for the backend.
-Webpages are created using HTML, Jinja2, and CSS for styling.
+Webpages are created using HTML, Jinja2 and CSS for styling.
 Upon loading the home page, the user is prompted to input the link to their playlist.
 This link is utilized to extract song data and related information, which is then stored as a CSV file in the data folder.
 The application offers two options to the user: Analysis and Recommendation.
 If the Analysis option is selected, the user is redirected to a new page where they can view all analytics generated from their playlist.
-If the Recommendation option is selected, the user is redirected to a new page where the top 5 predicted genres are displayed, and the user is prompted to provide additional information such as their preferred location and time range for concert recommendations.
+If the Recommendation option is selected, the user is redirected to a new page where the top 5 predicted genres are displayed and the user is prompted to provide additional information such as their preferred location and time range for concert recommendations.
 This information, combined with the predicted genre, is used to generate personalized concert recommendations for the user, which are then displayed on a new page.
 The web application is hosted using EC2.

 ## Results